proxyserver2023/awesome-go/README.md

 # Awesome Golang
 Lots of examples for working with golang.

+## How to use this project
+Store examples with necessary instructions to install, so that other people install.

 ## Table of Contents
 - Tour of Golang
 - Go by examples